nre-learning/antidote/docs/platform/curricula/lessons/configuration.rst

     it's useful to bake configurations into the container image wherever possible.
 So, use the configuration options below, but in proper balance with an already fairly functional base image configuration.

-Antidote will spin up one configuration pod per lesson endpoint to perform the relevant configuration steps, and will populate those pods with a few useful environment variables that can be consumed by the configuration scripts defined by the lesson author.
+To accomplish this configuration, the Antidote project maintains a ``configurator`` image, which has all of the necessary prerequisites for performing Endpoint configuration.
+When Antidote needs to perform a configuration for lesson Endpoints, such as when a lesson is initially loaded, or when the user is navigating to a new Stage, Antidote will spin up one configuration pod per lesson endpoint to perform the relevant configuration steps, and will populate those pods with a few useful environment variables that can be consumed by the configuration scripts defined by the lesson author.
 They are described below:

 ======================================  ============================================================
 SYRINGE_TARGET_HOST                     Set to the IP address of the endpoint.
 Useful because this is always dynamic.